-During 2017, invested assets decreased to EUR 18,580 million from EUR 19,226 at December 31, 2016, mainly as a result from negative FX impacts, partially offset by positive income generated by the invested assets portfolio in 2017 as well as a positive mark-to-market development net of realized gains.
+During 2018, invested assets increased to EUR 19,153 million from EUR 18,580 at December 31, 2017, mainly as a result from positive FX impacts and positive income generated by the invested assets portfolio in 2018, partially offset by negative mark-to-market development net of realized gains.
+The negative mark-to-market development primarily results from the increase in interest rates that impacted the valuation of the fixed-income portfolio.